 I think I was always destined to be a wanderer by trade.

-There is nothing to beat arriving in a strange country, full of new sights and smells accompanied by a visual feast of different cultures, architecture and that glorious sense of ‘being away”
+There is nothing to beat arriving in a strange country, full of new sights, sounds and smells, accompanied by a visual feast of different cultures, architecture and that glorious sense of ‘being away”

 passport.jpeg

-It’s a hopeless addiction this travel lark and it has reached the point where If I haven’t used my passport at least three times a year, I feel I am failing at my craft.
-The thing about travel though is that one has to get from point A to point B which these days can be a little stressful.
+It’s a hopeless addiction this travel lark, where it has reached the point that if I haven’t used my passport at least three times a year, I feel I am failing at my craft.
+The thing about travel, though, is that one has to get from point A to point B, which these days can be a little stressful.
 The famous advertising line by Cunard during the glorious age of travel read, ” Getting There Is Half The Fun.”

 getting there.jpeg